-- 406 MHz repeaters on all satellites of the Glonass-K navigation system; and - Cospas-Sarsat MEOLUTs located throughout the world as required to provide global coverage.
+- 406 MHz repeaters on all satellites of the Glonass-K navigation system plus 6 satellites as in orbit spares; and - Cospas-Sarsat MEOLUTs located throughout the world as required to provide global coverage.

 Glonass satellites orbit the Earth at altitudes of 19,140 km.
 The constellation of Glonass satellites is distributed in 3 different orbital planes, equally spaced in longitude.
 With this constellation every point on the Earth is in visibility of at least 4 satellites with an elevation angle greater than 5 degrees at all times.